Tuesday sizzles in top 10 May day for heat

 Millville shared a similar sizzle.
 The city stayed shy of the daily record high, getting to 93 degrees.
-While not breaking a daily record, May 31, 2022 will now stand in a tie for the seventh hottest day all-time during May, where records have been kept since 1947.
+While not breaking a daily record, May 31, 2022, will stand in a tie for the seventh hottest May day on record, said records dating to 1947.

-At Sen. Frank S. Farley Marina in Atlantic City, the heat was not in the top 10 hottest May days, nor was it a daily record.
-This likely has to do with the fact that the marina's period of record is nearly twice as long as ACY or Millville's stretching back to 1874.
-95 degrees is the hottest all time May temperature, set in 1895 and then again in 1925.
+At Frank S. Farley State Marina in Atlantic City, the heat did not break the May top 10, nor was it a daily record.
+This likely has to do with the fact that the marina's period of record is nearly twice as long as ACY's or Millville's, stretching back to 1874.
+Ninety-five degrees is the hottest May temperature at the marina on record, set in 1895 and then again in 1925.

 People are also reading…

-Records in Lower Township, which stretch back to the 1890s, were not yet available.
+Records in Lower Township, which date to the 1890s, were not yet available.

-Surface high pressure off the Southeastern United States coast, in conjunction with a ridge of upper level high pressure, brought the hot conditions.
-The surface high pressure brought in westerly winds, which kept back the cooling sea breeze from spreading more than just the beach towns during the afternoon.
+Surface high pressure off the southeastern United States coast, in conjunction with a ridge of upper-level high pressure, brought the hot conditions.
+The surface high pressure brought in westerly winds, which kept back the cooling sea breeze from spreading over more than just the beach towns during the afternoon.

 The high pressure aloft carried with it a swath of well above average temperatures, which were mixed down to the surface due to the sunshine.